failsafe-go/failsafe-go.dev/retry.md

 1. TOC
 {:toc}

 [Retry policies][RetryPolicy] are used to retry failed executions a certain number of times, with an optional delay between attempts.
+Retry policies are stateless and can be shared as needed.

 ## Usage